What will happen during the PRP procedure

 Before the procedure

-A pre-procedure care sheet or verbal instructions regarding an ideal diet and possible medication interactions should be discussed with you 7 days prior to your PRP procedure.
+A pre-procedure care sheet or verbal instructions regarding an ideal diet and possible medication interactions should be discussed 7 days prior to the PRP procedure.

-On the day, the procedure will take up to 45 minutes depending on the complexity of the injections.
-It is usually provided as an outpatient procedure, and depending on the area being injected you may want to arrange someone to drive you home.
+The PRP procedure will take up to 45 minutes depending on the complexity of the injections.
+It is usually provided as an outpatient procedure, and depending on the area being injected patients may need someone to drive them home.

-Upon arrival, you will be asked to complete a health questionnaire to check for possible contraindications to the PRP therapy ( medical reasons why the PRP cannot be performed).
-Upon clearance for the procedure by the nursing staff or Doctor, you will then be taken through for the procedure, the procedure will be explained to you and you will be asked to provide your consent prior to procedure commencement.
+Upon arrival, patients will be asked to complete a health questionnaire to check for possible contraindications to the PRP therapy (medical reasons why the PRP cannot be performed).
+Upon clearance for the procedure by the nursing staff or Doctor, the procedure is explained to you and consent is required prior to procedure commencement.

 The PRP injection